Sayeesh12/Community-sense/README.md

 ## 16) How to Demo Interactively

 1. Login as `alice` (user) → create issue using map pin or geolocation.
-2. Login as `authority` (incognito) → acknowledge and change status to `in_progress`.
+2. Login as `authority` (incognito) → acknowledge and change status to `in_progress`, then resolve.
 3. See real-time notification in Alice's session (Socket.io).
-4. Login as admin → view heatmap and export CSV.
+4. Login as `alice` → close the resolved issue.
+5. Use the Map page with "Show Nearby Issues" filter to find issues near your location.

 ---